yiisoft/yii2-authclient/docs/guide/quick-start.md

 ## Adding action to controller

 Next step is to add [[yii\authclient\AuthAction]] to a web controller and provide a `successCallback` implementation, which is suitable for your needs.
-Typically final controller code may look like following:
+Typically, the final controller code will look like the following:

 ```php
 use app\components\AuthHandler;